open-and-sustainable/prismaid/docs/installation/setup-overview.md

 2. **Install prismAId**:
     - Follow the installation instructions below based on your preferred system.
 3. **Prepare Papers for Review:**
+    - Screen the manuscript list using the Screening tool to exclude out-of-scope items
-    - Download papers using the Download tool
+    - Download the retained papers using the Download tool
     - Convert papers to text format using the Convert tool
 4. **Define and Run the Review Project:**
     - Set up a configuration file (.toml) for your review project